1968 Cincinnati Reds season

-The 1968 Cincinnati Reds season was a season in American baseball.
-It consisted of the Reds finishing in fourth in the National League, with a record of 83–79, 14 games behind the St. Louis Cardinals.
+The 1968 Cincinnati Reds season was the 99th season for the franchise in Major League Baseball.
+The Reds finished in fourth in the National League, with a record of 83–79, 14 games behind the St. Louis Cardinals.
 The Reds were managed by Dave Bristol and played their home games at Crosley Field.
 The team had 5,767 at bats, a single season National League record.
 The Reds as a team led all of MLB this season in runs scored (690) and in batting average (.273).